nicoleiocana/tpo-wiki/Our-Workflows.md

 ## Reviewer Workflow

-1. Review the page on lektor-staging
+1. Review the page on lektor-staging, e.g https://lektor-staging.torproject.org/community/develop/
-2. Review the content on your repo's develop branch and use the gitlab edit button to make any changes.
+2. Review the content on **your repo's** develop branch and use the gitlab edit button to make any changes, e.g `https://dip.torproject.org/<your-gitlab-user>/community/blob/develop/content/onion-services/contents.lr`
 3. When you are happy with your changes:
     - Update the "Commit message" to explain why you have made your changes
     - Update the "Target Branch"